Sign up today for your free subscription to the Forensic Teacher!

 Back to top

-Unit 6: Accident Reconstruction
+Accident Reconstruction

 During this unit students investigate Newton's Laws of Motion to analyze an accident scene to determine the sequence of events that lead up to the accident, explain damage resulting from the accident, and "solve" cases.
 I use activities from CRASH: The Science of Collisions, which is geared towards the high school level, but several of the activities targeting Newton's Laws can be used at the junior high level.
-Our district purchased the CRASH kit and I share it with the high school physics teacher.
+Our district purchased the CRASH kit and I shared it with the high school physics teacher.
 Many of the lessons could also be incorporated into driver's education classes.
 Use the contact form on their website to see if your high school can receive the program for free!

 Back to top